-11 With regard to "Personnel", it should be noted that the d-flight data are not detailed separately in as much as the Company has 8 seconded workers employed by ENAV, Techno Sky and IDS AirNav, to whom can be added another 3 employed by Telespazio S.p.A./Leonardo S.p.A.

-12 With regard to the "Environment" aspect, in view of the characteristics of the Company (1 employee and 1 office), ENAV Asia Pacific is not considered material with regard to environmental impacts.
-It should be noted that d-flight workers on secondment operate in the head office of Techno Sky.
+- 11. With regard to "Personnel", it should be noted that the d-flight data are not detailed separately in as much as the Company has 8 seconded workers employed by ENAV, Techno Sky and IDS AirNav, to whom can be added another 3 employed by Telespazio S.p.A./Leonardo S.p.A. - 12.
+With regard to the "Environment" aspect, in view of the characteristics of the Company (1 employee and 1 office), ENAV Asia Pacific is not considered material with regard to environmental impacts.
+It should be noted that d-flight workers on second-ment operate in the head office of Techno Sky. - 13.
+As concerns the "Human rights" aspect, the topic is covered transversally within the scope of other material issues.